Arts and Humanities Research Council Doctoral Training Partnership (AHRC)

 • Consumer Culture Theory

-Current areas researched with the Dept of Marketing that have yielded publications in high-impact journals include the interface between Diaspora markets and heritage practitioners through Ancestral Tourism in Scotland; the interpretation of Islamic cultural heritage in the international marketplace; the question of ‘Authenticity’ in the production and reception of heritage products; nostalgia as an influence on consumption in the 21st century as well as place identity and community heritage marketing.
-We are also interested in the impact of poverty on consumption and the implications of consumer disadvantage and consumer poverty for wellbeing and social exclusion.
+Current areas researched with the Department of Marketing that have yielded publications in high-impact journals include the interface between Diaspora markets and heritage practitioners through Ancestral Tourism in Scotland; the interpretation of Islamic cultural heritage in the international marketplace; the question of ‘Authenticity’ in the production and reception of heritage products; nostalgia as an influence on consumption in the 21st century as well as place identity and community heritage marketing.

-Contact: Dr Derek Bryce (derek.bryce@strath.ac.uk) & Jordan Kistler (jordan.kistler@strath.ac.uk
+Contact: Dr Derek Bryce derek.bryce@strath.ac.uk (Panel B)

-• Italian Studies: 19thand 20thCentury History and Culture, particularly Opera, Gender Studies, the Second World War, Terrorism, Protest Movements
+• Italian Studies: 19thand 20thCentury History and Culture, particularly Opera; Gender Studies; the Second World War; Terrorism; Protest Movements.

-• Language Teaching: Theory and practice, multilingualism
+• Language Teaching: Theory and practice; multilingualism.

 Modern Languages Supervisors and Areas of Expertise

-Contact: Caroline Verdier (caroline.verdier@strath.ac.uk)
+Contact: Dr Caroline Verdier caroline.verdier@strath.ac.uk (Panel H)

 Back to scholarship